 We are constantly evaluating new technologies and services to build a smarter energy grid to further improve service for our customers.
 The Beach Haven Battery Storage Project includes installing a battery storage system, also known as an energy storage system, at our decommissioned substation facility located in Beach Haven, New Jersey.
 The battery storage project, the first of its kind in our service area, will improve the reliability and quality of energy service for thousands of customers and seasonal visitors in Beach Haven and Long Beach Island during times when customer demand for energy is highest.

 The battery storage system will also act as a back-up system if there is an issue with a transformer or other critical equipment at a substation serving the community, especially during periods of high energy demand, creating additional capacity and supporting the overall reliability of the local energy grid.
-Project construction is expected to begin in February 2023 and be completed by August 2023.
+Project construction is underway and is expected to be completed by August 2023.

 We are committed to working closely with our customers and communities to address questions and minimize potential impacts throughout the project.
 We held a virtual project open house in October 2021, where our project team provided an overview of the battery storage system and its benefits to the local community.
 We will continue to keep the community informed about our progress.